yurguis/wifix2/README.md

 This was very usefull back at that time, maybe it will usefull for someone today.
 I personally tested it in over 100 phones from Samsung mostly and some HTC.

+# Download
+Compiled apk for this version can be found at https://www.yurguis.com/wifix/